Generalized Hitchin systems on rational surfaces: Introduction

+Related to this, we also consider some general questions about the moduli space (stack) of anticanonical rational surfaces.
+In particular, this moduli stack naturally splits as a union of locally closed substacks based on the structure of the anticanonical curve.
+This leads to the question of how this different pieces are related, specifically how their closures intersect.
+This appears to be a rather hard problem in general; we give an easy necessary condition for one such substack to be contained in the closure of another, as well as a much more subtle necessary condition, which leads to some pathologies in small characteristic.
+In particular, we give a corrected version of the diagram of degenerations of surfaces with $K^2=0$ (corresponding to Sakai's hierarchy \cite{SakaiH:2001} of discrete and continuous Painlev\'e equations).
+We also discuss in detail how the structure of the anticanonical curve relates to the structure of the corresponding difference/differential equations.

 We will then conclude with a couple of sections discussing the implications of these results for symmetric elliptic difference equations (including what most of the natural operations do both in the relaxed and in the nonrelaxed versions), as well as certain degenerate cases.
 The latter include natural birational maps between spaces of symmetric $q$-difference equations and spaces of nonsymmetric $q$-difference equations, as well as maps between such equations and solutions of the ``multiplicative Deligne-Simpson problem''.
 This includes settling a conjecture of \cite{EOR}, as a special case of a theorem identifying the Jacobian of a rational elliptic surface (Theorem \ref{thm:Picr} below).
+We also briefly consider some deformations generalizing certain Calogero-Moser spaces.

 {\bf Acknowledgements}.
-The author would like to thank D. Arinkin, A. Borodin, P. Etingof, T. Graber, and A. Okounkov for helpful conversations.
-This work was partially supported by a grant from the National Science Foundation, DMS-1001645.
+The author would like to thank D. Arinkin, A. Borodin, P. Etingof, T. Graber, A. Knutson, and A. Okounkov for helpful conversations, as well as N. Joshi for some \TeX\ assistance.
+This work was partially supported by grants from the National Science Foundation, DMS-1001645 and DMS-1500806.